utkuozbulak/svp-generative-ai/README.md

 **SA** – ShareAlike: If you remix or adapt it, you must share it under the same license.

+Please note that both the models and the generated data are licensed under the CC BY-NC-SA 4.0, which permits non-commercial use, requires proper attribution, and mandates that any derivatives be shared under the same terms.

 For commercial licensing inquiries, please contact [utku.ozbulak@ghent.ac.kr](mailto:utku.ozbulak@ghent.ac.kr).

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)